hemanthboddepalli/DEND---Projects/README.md

-# # Data Modeling with Postgres
+## Data Modeling with Postgres
 Hi!
-In this project, I have created a Postgres database with tables to analyze the data on songs and user activity.
+In this project, I have created a Postgres database with tables to analyze the data on songs and user activity on a new music streaming app from a company called Sparkify.

 # Files
 Below are the files used to complete this project.